mschae23/more-custom-world-gen/biome-decorators.md

 ### `bordering_replace`
 Replaces the current biome with another one if it is bordering other specified biomes.

-- `center_biomes`: Registry ID (or ID list) of the biome that the center biome is compared with.
-- `comparing_biomes`: Registry ID (or ID list) of the biome that the bordering biomes are compared with.
-- `and`: Boolean value.
-If all the bordering biomes have to match the comparing biome, or if it is enough if one of them matches it.
-(Defaults to `false`)
 - `center_and`: If the center *and* the bordering biomes have to match, or the center *or* the bordering biomes.
   (Defaults to `true`)
+- `negative_center`: The center biome will have to *not* match the specified center biomes when this is active. ( Defaults to `false`)
-- `negative`: Negates the `comparing_biome`, meaning the bordering biomes have to *not* match it.
+- `negative`: The bordering biomes will have to *not* match the specified biomes when this is active.
 (Defaults to `false`)
+- `center_biomes`: Registry ID (or ID list) of the biome that the center biome is compared with.
+- `bordering_biomes_and`: Registry ID (or ID list) of the biome that the bordering biomes are compared with.
+Using this, all biomes around the center one have to be in this list for it to match.
+Can be empty.
+- `bordering_biomes_or`: Registry ID (or ID list) of the biome that the bordering biomes are compared with.
+Using this, at least one biome around the center one has to be in this list for it to match.
+Can be empty.
 - `chance`: Int or chance object.
 The biome is only going to be replaced with a certain chance.
 - `biome`: The biome that is going to be used instead of the current biome.